-The Company reserves the right to refuse to pay sick pay if it has reasonable cause to think that an employee is not genuinely sick, if it has cause to believe that an employee is abusing the sick pay scheme, if an employee has failed to comply with the notification requirements, or has not supplied the appropriate certification.
-If the sick pay scheme has been abused, disciplinary action may follow.
+The Company reserves the right to refuse to pay Personal and Carers leave if it has reasonable cause to think that an employee is not genuinely sick, if it has cause to believe that an employee is abusing the Personal and Carer's lave scheme, if an employee has failed to comply with the notification requirements, or has not supplied the appropriate certification.
+If the Personal and Carer's leave scheme has been abused, disciplinary action may follow.